-- Governance: The government frames certain laws and policies through which it incentivizes a particular behaviour and disincentivizes another type of behaviour.
+Governance: The government frames certain laws and policies through which it incentivizes a particular behaviour and disincentives another type of behavior.
 Such incentive structure shapes ethical standards of people as well as its adherence.
 William Gladstone said, “It is the duty of government to make it difficult for people to do wrong, easy to do right.”
 For example, Swachh Bharat Abhiyan has affected ethical standards of people in favour of cleanliness and sanitation.

 Determinants of ethicality